-The Project is a Coastal Planned Development (PD) Permit to construct a new 3,498 square foot 3-story single family dwelling with a 553 square foot attached 2-car garage.
-The Project includes three balconies (a 188 square foot second floor balcony and a 61 square foot and a 71 square foot third floor balcony), and 14 roof-mounted solar panels (each 39" x 66" in size) on a lot that is currently vacant.
+The Project is a Coastal Planned Development (PD) Permit to authorize the demolition of an existing two-story single-family dwelling 2,228 square foot single-family dwelling with a 448 square foot attached garage and the construction of a new three-story 3,433 square foot single-family dwelling and a 529 square foot attached garage.
+The Project includes three balconies (a 224 square foot second floor balcony and a 137 square foot and 68 square foot third floor balcony).
 The single-family dwelling will have a height of 28 feet, as measured from the from the flood control datum established by the Public Works Agency.
-Site improvements also include the installation of 75 square feet of new landscaping improvements.
+Site improvements also include the installation of 60 square feet of new landscaping improvements.

 Access to the project site is provided by a new private driveway which connects to Ocean Drive.
-Water and sewer services will be provided by the Channel Islands Beach Community Services District (Exhibit 3).
+Water and wastewater service will be provided by the Channel Islands Beach Community Services District.

-The grading, development, use, and maintenance of the property, the size, shape, arrangement, and location of structures, parking areas and landscape areas shall conform to the project description above and all approved County land use hearing exhibits in support of the Project and conditions of approval below.
+The development, use, and maintenance of the property, the size, shape, arrangement, and location of structures, parking areas and landscape areas shall conform to the project description above and all approved County land use hearing exhibits in support of the Project and conditions of approval below.